jimbrake/ISA-Exploratorium/README.md

 They are in various stages of completion
 With ~six having working test benches
 ### A work in progess
+Beware many of the projects and their ISAs in _all_projects are incomplete
+Use the spreadsheet to examine their status
 ## _all_projects
 Project files for individual designs
 Often containing numerals for data and instruction size